Small laundry room ideas: 15 expert ways to organise a limited space

 You could store washing powder or pods in attractive glass jars on your open shelving combined with pretty pegs for the clothesline paired with items like a vase of fresh flowers to make you smile while you attend to chores.

-4. Add essential task lighting
+7. Add essential task lighting

-colorful sink and window in basement laundry area to suggest a small laundry room ideas
+colourful sink and window in basement laundry area to suggest a small laundry room ideas

 (Image credit: Joanne Hardcastle @hardcastletowers)

 When space is tight and you’re considering small laundry room ideas, great lighting can save the day.
 Lots of natural light is ideal as it bounces around, making the area feel more spacious and appealing and will make completing your chosen tasks easier too.
-If your small laundry room doesn’t have windows, perhaps it's a converted cupboard or basement conversion, then you might need to get a bit creative.

-Designer and content creator Joanne Hardcastle aka @hardcastletowers knows a thing or two about interior design and she used all her tricks and techniques on a basement conversion project complete with a laundry room area.
+Designer and content creator Joanne Hardcastle aka @hardcastletowers knows a thing or two about interior design and used all her tricks and techniques on a basement conversion project complete with a laundry room area.
 Lots of storage and natural light pulled into the space through cleverly positioned roof lights are the real heroes.

-If natural light isn’t an option, recessed light fittings will help from a space perspective as are flush to the wall or ceiling, but as always, layered lighting is the best way to get the most from a room.
-You’ll need some task lighting to ensure you can complete all your laundry-related chores effectively and some accent lighting, perhaps some pretty scones over an open shelf, will elevate the room's aesthetic
+If natural light isn’t an option, recessed light fittings will help from a space perspective as flush to the wall or ceiling, but as always, layered lighting is the best way to get the most from a room – to avoid common lighting mistakes that can make the space feel less functional.

-5. Use storage baskets and containers
+8. Use storage baskets and containers

 stacked laundry storage containers with lids and labels